By Jeremy S.

 It seems like we’ve been waiting years for this little piece of presumed-to-be vaporware.
 After a falling out (and with an ongoing lawsuit) with Heizer, the company that was originally going to manufacture Ray Kohout’s unique derringer, this gun is now being made by Kohout’s own DoubleTap Defense, LLC (which is on Earth, as you can clearly see on the pistol’s frame).
 They call it a “tactical pocket pistol,” and while I maintain that’s an oxymoron, I did think it was interesting enough to plunk down $499 plus tax to give one a whirl . . .

-The DoubleTap’s primary selling point is its extreme thinness.
-At only 0.665” wide – just over 5/8” – it’s definitely svelte.
-To put this in perspective, the rim of a .45 ACP round is .480” wide, and while my DT is the 9mm version, it’s also available in and easily swappable to .45.
+The DoubleTap Tactical Pocket Pistol’s primary selling point is its extreme thinness.
+At only 0.665” wide — just over 5/8” — it’s definitely slim.
+To put this in perspective, the rim of a .45 ACP round is .480” wide, and while my DT is the 9mm version, it’s also available in and easily swappable (with interchangeable barrels) to .45.
 The gun’s dimensions, in either caliber, don’t change.

-Also contributing to comfortable pocket carry is its diminutive length (5.5 inches) and height (3.9 inches), completely smooth sides with no controls sticking out at all, and rounded corners everywhere but on the muzzle(s).
-You can attach a lanyard to the pin in the back of the grip, too, if you want to be sure to keep tabs on it at all times.
+Also contributing to comfortable no-snag pocket carry is the hammerless gun’s diminutive length (5.5 inches) and height (3.9 inches), completely smooth sides with no controls sticking out at all, and rounded corners everywhere but on the muzzle(s).
+You can attach a lanyard to the pin in the back of the pistol grip, too, if you want to be sure to keep tabs on it at all times.

-Barrels are stainless steel and the frame is available in either CNC milled aluminum or titanium, which DoubleTap says is “designed more for the hard core military type end user.”
-Tipping the scales at 12 ounces for aluminum and 14 ounces for titanium (both empty), it won’t weigh you down.
-Those weights are for the .45 ACP version with ported barrels, and it turns out it weighs less in .45 than it does in 9mm – as .45 is both larger in diameter and lower in pressure, the barrels in the big boy caliber are thinner.
+The double barrels are stainless steel and the frame is available in either CNC-milled aluminum or titanium, which DoubleTap says is “designed more for the hardcore military-type end user.”
+Tipping the scales at 12 ounces for aluminum and 14 ounces for titanium (both empty), this subcompact won’t weigh you down.
+Those weights are for the .45 ACP version with ported barrels, and it turns out it weighs less in .45 than it does in 9mm — as .45 is both larger in diameter and lower in pressure, the barrels in the big boy caliber are thinner.
 The laws of physics being what they are, less steel = less weight.
-My scale, which I just checked and confirmed for accuracy, gave me a reading of 15.5 ounces with no ammo and no stripper clip (17.375 oz fully loaded) for my 9mm, non-ported version.
+My scale, which I just checked and confirmed for accuracy, gave me a reading of 15.5 ounces with no ammo and no speed strip clip (17.375 oz fully loaded) for my 9mm, non-ported version.